Learn About the Gravity Die Casting Process

-Unlike other casting methods, gravity die casting is simply pouring molten metal into a mold without applying any additional pressure.
+Unlike other casting methods for example sodium silicate sand casting, gravity die casting is simply pouring molten metal into a mold without applying any additional pressure.
 Also, gravity die casting can use both metal and sand cores, called semi-permanent mold casting, for greater design complexity.
-For applications that require a solution between sand casting and high pressure die casting, gravity die casting is the perfect choice. gravity die casting requires lower mold costs than high pressure die casting, but is more durable than sand casting, which uses steel molds.
+For applications that require a solution between sand casting and high-pressure die casting including vacuum die casting, gravity die casting is a perfect choice. gravity die casting requires lower mold costs than high-pressure die casting, but is more durable than sand casting, which uses steel molds.
 A mold is a permanent form that consists of two halves.

 2. Introduction of gravity die casting process

-Gravity die casting is usually a manual process, using a ladle to add molten metal.
+Compared with nuclear castings, gravity die casting is usually a manual process, using a ladle to add molten metal.
 However, for some high-volume applications, molten metal can also be poured using an automatic ladle.
 The speed and direction of filling can also be controlled by tilting the mold.
 The casting process is basically the same as sand casting except for the method of pouring molten metal into the cavity and the gravity mold material.
-The gravity die casting process consists of four steps:
+The gravity die-casting process consists of four steps: